CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 -        target: {value: restaurantName},
 -      });
 +      fillIn(getByPlaceholderText('Name'), restaurantName);
-       fireEvent.submit(getByText('Save Restaurant'));
+       fireEvent.click(getByTestId('new-restaurant-submit-button'));

        return act(flushPromises);
      });
 ```

 This reads a lot more nicely: "fill in the field with placeholder "Name", with restaurantName".
-By contrast, `fireEvent.submit()` reads pretty simply as-is; we don't need to make a helper for it.
+By contrast, `fireEvent.click()` reads pretty simply as-is; we don't need to make a helper for it.

 Now let's implement the validation error.
 Create a new `describe` block for this situation, below the "when filled in" describe block.
 We'll start with just one of the expectations, to confirm a validation error is shown: